 Step 1.
 Specify key stakeholders and their concerns.

-First of all, you should identify the key stakeholders and identify their concerns.
+First, you should identify the key stakeholders and their concerns.

 Data quality has different groups of stakeholders, internal and external.
 Each group has different concerns and needs regarding the quality of data.
 I will share with you one practical example.
 Once, I delivered a workshop to a group of 20 professionals that formed a virtual working group.
-The group consisted of business, IT, data management, and architecture professionals.
-They performed several data quality projects for different stakeholder groups and all of their concerns and needs were completely different.
+The group comprised business, IT, data management, and architecture professionals.
+They performed several data quality projects for different stakeholder groups, and their concerns and needs were completely different.

 Step 2.
 Identify the business value proposition per stakeholder group.

 Business value proposition means products or services or benefits associated with them.
-In our case, we decided to perform the assessment of the value proposition for each stakeholder group.
+In our case, we decided to assess the value proposition for each stakeholder group.
 For that, we used the technique called Business canvas.
 This is a well-known technique that is usually used for the business modeling of an entire business.
 I have explained this method for a particular business function in one of my previous articles.

 Step 3.
 Design data quality capability dimensions.